Cancel anytime

 Management Expertise

-Global X has a dedicated team of portfolio managers and analysts with expertise in ETF management and factor-based investing.
-They leverage established methodologies to implement investment strategies.
+Global X has a team of experienced portfolio managers and analysts specializing in ETF management and investment strategies.

 Investment Objective